- Site map

 There are no guarantees that we’ll have specific products, because supplies are donated whenever possible.
 For some, an enjoyable volunteer experience means using a specific instrument or material when working.
 If that is the case for you, please bring your own items.

 There is a process in place to help ensure that you get your personal instruments back after they have been sterilized.
 Bringing your instruments in cassettes helps save time, otherwise each instrument is individually bagged.

 There will be a stool for every dentist and dental hygienist working in restorative, endodontics and hygiene.
 However, there won’t be enough stools for all the assistants.
 Please consider bringing a stool or two from your office, especially if you have a comfortable one that you like to sit on.

-All dentists and hygienists volunteering must have a current Wisconsin license.
-If you are volunteering and hold a license from another state, you may obtain a temporary no-fee charity permit through the Wisconsin Department of Regulation and Licensing.
+Volunteers holding a license from another state may obtain a temporary, no-fee, charity permit through the Wisconsin Department of Regulation and Licensing.

-Click the following links for more information and to download an application for:
+Click the following links for more information and to download an application:

 buy phentermine online no prescription klonopin online no prescription ambien online no prescription tramadol for sale buy klonopin online buy valium without prescription valium for sale buy xanax online without prescription buy tramadol no prescription xanax online no prescription valium online without prescription buy tramadol no prescription buy xanax online no prescription buy xanax online without prescription